It's been a while since I've done a large tasting

 region like Spain's La Mancha with a fresh style of sauvignon blanc).

 Fairly simple, but none the worse for that.
-(86 points)
+86/100

 2008

-La Raia Gavi Pisé
+La Raia Gavi Pisé,

-Piedmont, Gavi
+Piedmont, Italy

-Biodymanic & lees aged.
+& lees aged.
 An unusual, but not off-putting nose,

 with hints of petrol and hops.
 Pleasant enough, but, for me, there's

 not really much to it.
-(83 points)
+83/100

 2008

-Domaine de la Grand Chaume Chablis Le
+Romain Bouchard, Domaine de la Grand Chaume, Chablis Le

 Grand Bois